 • Sign-Up Bonus 60,000Chase Ultimate Rewards Points More Info

-Earn 60,000 bonus points after using your card to spend $4,000 within three months of account opening.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $900 toward travel when you redeem through Chase Travel℠.
 Dollar Equivalent: $1,320 (60,000 Chase Ultimate Rewards Points * 0.022 base)

 This card features an annual credit for travel purchases, which can offset the annual fee, plus bonus points when you sign up.
-You'll also get free access to tons of Priority Pass lounges and restaurant options around the world, along with access to the upcoming Chase Sapphire Lounge network.
+You'll also get free access to tons of Priority Pass lounges and restaurant options around the world, along with access to the Chase Sapphire Lounge network.

 Overview

 If you’re looking to elevate your travel experience, look no further than the Chase Sapphire Reserve.
-When you first get approved, you’ll earn a sign-up bonus of 60,000 points after you spend $4,000 in the first three months—that’s worth at least $900 in travel-related spending booked through Chase Ultimate Rewards® and potentially more if you transfer your rewards to one of Chase’s airline or hotel partners.
+When you first get approved, you’ll earn a generous sign-up bonus that can be used for travel-related spending booked through Chase Travel℠.
+Transfer the points to one of Chase’s airline or hotel partners and they’re potentially worth even more.

 Pros